Liverpool–Manchester lines: Via Wigan

 The Merseyrail terminus at the Liverpool end of the line was extended from Liverpool Exchange to underground Liverpool Central.
-With the closure of Liverpool Exchange terminus station in 1977, the terminus at the Liverpool end of the diesel service was cut back to Kirkby station.
-Passengers from Manchester alight at Kirkby walk down the same platform boarding a Liverpool bound electric train terminating at Liverpool's underground Central station.
-The diesel train from Manchester is scheduled to meet a Merseyrail electric train from Liverpool at Kirkby for ease of passenger transfers.
+With the closure of Exchange station in 1977, the terminus at the Liverpool end of the diesel service was cut back to Kirkby station, although the connection point was later changed to Headbolt Lane in 2023.
+Passengers from Manchester alight at Headbolt Lane and walk down from platform 3 to 1 or 2, boarding a Liverpool bound electric train terminating at Liverpool's underground Central station.
+The diesel train from Manchester is scheduled to meet a Merseyrail electric train from Liverpool at Headbolt Lane (albeit a tight connection) for ease of passenger transfers.
 A new underground through station was built at Moorfields replacing some of the services of nearby Liverpool Exchange terminus station.

 At 37 miles (59.5 km) this route is longer than either of the two direct routes.
-According to National Rail Enquires website the travelling time from end to end would be 1 hour 38 minutes, including the change, compared with around 30 minutes from Lime Street to Manchester Piccadilly.
-However, for passengers who live near to the stations in the middle section of the line it may prove a quicker journey into Liverpool or Manchester.
+According to the National Rail Enquiries website the travelling time from end to end would be 1 hour 38 minutes, including the change, compared with around 30 minutes from Lime Street to Manchester Piccadilly.
+However, despite the split at Headbolt Lane, the line is still useful for travelling into either Liverpool or Manchester.

 Via Ditton Junction

-A further southerly route, using what was St Helens and Runcorn Gap Railway and Warrington and Stockport Railway, connected Liverpool Lime Street with Manchester Oxford Road via Ditton Junction (south of Widnes), Warrington Bank Quay (low level platforms) and Timperley (north of Altrincham).
+A further southerly route, using what was St Helens and Runcorn Gap Railway and Warrington and Stockport Railway, connected Liverpool Lime Street with Manchester Oxford Road via Ditton Junction (south west of Widnes), Warrington Bank Quay (low level platforms) and Timperley (north of Altrincham).
 East of Warrington the line has been abandoned and now forms part of the Trans Pennine Trail, and from Timperley into Manchester is now the Altrincham Line of the Manchester Metrolink tram system.
 Fiddlers Ferry Power station was decommissioned on 31 March 2020, leaving the line rarely used.
 What will become of the line between Widnes and Warrington is uncertain.
-Northern Powerhouse Rail have suggested the line be used to access Liverpool for both NPR & HS2.
+Northern Powerhouse Rail have suggested the line be used to access Liverpool for both NPR.